 For recycling trucks and garbage trucks, the size advantage over passenger vehicles is only slightly less than it is for 18-wheelers.
 Trash trucks typically weigh between 40,000 and 64,000 pounds.
 They are large, square vehicles built of heavy steel.
 When those vehicles collide with passenger vehicles, the result most frequently is more damage to the passenger vehicles and more injuries to the occupants of the passenger vehicles.
 There were 107 fatalities in the U.S. in 2018 in accidents that involved garbage or recycling trucks, as well as 1,400 injuries.
 The majority of those deaths and injuries occurred among people who were in the passenger vehicles involved in those accidents.

 Kentucky has its fair share of bodies of water suitable for boating and tubing.
-As many know, Morehead is well associated with nearby Cave Run Lake.
-Many states, including Kentucky, require no operator’s license for boaters, but that can lull people into a false sense of security.
-Operating a boat, particularly a powerboat, is different from operating a car, and carries at least as much potential for accidents.
+Many states require no operator’s license for boaters, but that can lull people into a false sense of security.
+Operating a boat, particularly a powerboat, is different from operating a car, and carries at least as much potential for accidents, and if you were involved in one, a Morehead personal injury attorney could help.
 Just for starters, boats do not have brakes and cannot stop quickly, making paying attention that much more important.
 Unfortunately, many boaters fail to do so, resulting in many injuries and deaths.
 There are thousands of boating accidents every year.
 The Coast Guard recorded 4,168 recreational boating accidents in 2019, resulting in 613 deaths and nearly 2,600 injuries, while also causing roughly $55 million in property damage.
 Only one of those boating accidents took place in Kentucky in 2019, causing one death.
 However, many boating accidents are never reported to the Coast Guard.
 The Coast Guard only requires that certain kinds of accidents be reported, and not even all of those get reported.
 As a result, federal statistics regarding boating accidents do not record all accidents and injuries, although fatality reporting is considered reliable.

 Of the reported accidents, though, Coast Guard statistics identify the top causes of boating accidents as operator inattention, operator inexperience, excessive speed, not keeping a proper lookout, and boating under the influence of alcohol.
 While there is a high potential for serious injuries and fatalities as a result of boating accidents, few states require adults to obtain a boating license, including Kentucky.
 For unaccompanied boat operators who are from 12 to 17 years old, the state requires a safety course certification if the minor is operating a motorized vessel.
 The safety certification is available through an online course.
 If there is an adult in the boat, no safety certification is necessary, even if the minor is driving the boat.

-Personal injuries can come from a virtually unlimited number of causes.
+Personal injuries can come from a virtually unlimited number of causes, and attorneys in Morehead have seen many different types.
 Among the many other causes of personal injuries that involve the negligence of someone else are:

 Bicycle accidents: In 2018, 857 bicycle riders wound up being traffic fatalities.
 Every year, about 450,000 people are injured in bicycle-related traffic accidents.
 Whether bicycle riders are just out for some exercise, commuting to work, or riding to enjoy being outdoors in beautiful weather, bicycle riders on the roads have the same rights as any other vehicle on the roads.
 They also bear the same responsibilities.
 Bicycle riders, though, lack the physical protection that the occupants of motor vehicles enjoy, virtually guaranteeing that people on bicycles will come out on the losing end of any traffic accident with a motor vehicle of any kind.
 It is small comfort that a bicycle is the legal equivalent of any motor vehicle on the roadways, putting liability for damages from an accident on the negligent driver.
 It almost goes without saying that no matter who is at fault, the bicyclist will come out of an accident with a motor vehicle worse off than any occupant of the vehicle.